 We use diversion screens to move downstream migrating salmon entering Mayfield Lake from the Tilton River into a fish passage channel at Mayfield Dam.
 This allows salmon to swim to the lower river without passing through the powerhouse turbines.

 Upstream migrating salmon and steelhead in the Cowlitz River below the dams are diverted to a fish ladder at the Cowlitz Salmon Hatchery.
 From there, we transport them by truck to upper or lower river sites.
 Some of the adults are retained at the hatchery to produce the next generation of fish.

 - Fish Stocking

-We stock Mayfield Lake with rainbow trout to supplement existing fish populations and to provide recreational fishing opportunities.
+We stock Mayfield Lake, Swofford Pond, and South Lewis County Park Pond with rainbow trout to supplement existing fish populations and to provide recreational fishing opportunities.
 Fishing is also available at nearby Riffe Lake, which has most of the same species.

 In addition, in 1988, the Washington Department of Fish and Wildlife (WDFW) began stocking tiger muskies in Mayfield Lake.
-This was done to provide a sport fish for anglers and to decrease the population of non-native northern pike, which are aggressive and a threat to native fish species.
+This was done to provide a sport fish for anglers and to manage populations of northern pikeminnow, which are aggressive and a threat to native fish species.

 Swofford Pond, a shallow, 240-acre artificial pond adjacent to Riffe Lake, contains rainbow, brown and cutthroat trout stocked by the WDFW, as well as resident largemouth bass, channel catfish and bluegill.
 Only electric motors are allowed on Swofford Pond, but there are many spots where you can fish from the bank.